jamu/cuckoo/docs/book/src/pwnypot/features.rst

 General Protections
 ===================

   The following protections can be enabled with PwnyPot:

     * Null Page Allocation

-      Null Page Allocation is prevented by allocation the Null Page before anything else does it in the thread.
+      Null Page Allocation is prevented by allocation the Null Page before anything else of the process does it.

     * Heap Spray Mitigation